Manishram-ai/Interpretable-Surrogate-Modeling-for-TCGA-RNA-Seq-Cancer-Classification-/README.md

 # Interpretable Surrogate Modeling for TCGA RNA-Seq Cancer Type Classification

-This repository contains the code and resources for the project "Interpretable Surrogate Modeling for TCGA RNA-Seq Cancer Type Classification," a class project for CSS 490/590 at the University of Washington, Bothell.
+This repository contains the code and resources for the project "Interpretable Surrogate Modeling for TCGA RNA-Seq Cancer Type Classification"

 **Authors:** Subhash Saravanan*, Manish Ram*